eaprelsky/infodynamics/book/00_introduction.md

 - Mathematical frameworks that might apply to human communication
 - How ancient wisdom about energy flow might offer useful insights for modern information design

-**Important Note:** This book presents a theoretical framework and practical applications.
+**Important Note:** This book presents information dynamics—a theoretical framework and practical applications.
 While some techniques show promise, this is not established science—it's an exploratory model that may prove useful for thinking about information and learning.

 ## A Warning (The Good Kind)